From the start of training camp, NHL teams are evaluating players to assemble their season roster. These individuals invited to training camp include:

 Up to 50 players can be signed to Standard Player Contract each season.
 This includes all players on the active roster list, injured-reserved and in the minors.

 Most of the time, teams will purposely not meet the 50-player threshold in order to make roster changes during the season.
-These changes can include trades, picking up players on waivers or delayed player signings.

 90-Player Maximum Reserve List